Chet Coppock: Broadcasting career

 Coppock hosted Back Table, an interview show that was carried by SportsChannel/Fox Sports Net.
 He also co-hosted The Mike Ditka Radio Show as well as talk shows featuring NBA coaches Phil Jackson and Doug Collins.
 In 1990–1991 Coppock served as the studio host for the NBA radio network.
 In 1992, he received a Chicago/Midwest Area Emmy Award for his work on Chicago Bears Weekly.
 In 1994, Coppock hosted NewSportTalk on Cablevision in New York and was one of sixty notable Chicagoans featured in the book Great Chicago Stories: Portraits and Stories by Sam Landers.
 In the late 90s, Coppock was heard on Fox Sports Net Chicago and WMAQ 670 AM Chicago.
 In 1999, Coppock received the Peter Lisagor Award for Journalistic Excellence.

 From August 2000 to February 2006, Coppock on Sports made a return to the airwaves on Sporting News Radio.
 Between 2006 and 2015, Coppock hosted Notre Dame football and basketball pregame and postgame shows on WLS Radio.
 In 2009, Coppock launched the Coppock On Sports podcast, featured in the podcast section of Apple's iTunes store.
-The podcast features regular appearances from ESPN Legal Analyst Lester Munson, and former MLB 31-game winner Denny McClain.
+The podcast featured regular appearances from ESPN Legal Analyst Lester Munson, and former MLB 31-game winner Denny McClain.
 In 2009, Coppock penned the Coppock on Sports blog, covering Chicago sports for www.ChicagoNow.com.
 Also in 2009, Coppock published his first book titled, Fat Guys Shouldn't be Dancin' at Halftime, published by Triumph Books.

 Coppock hosted The Winning Edge on the Discovery Channel.
-In 2011, Coppock appeared as a featured content contributor for the Heritage Series on the Chicago Blackhawks website, and continues to occasionally emcee Blackhawks events.
+In 2011, Coppock appeared as a featured content contributor for the Heritage Series on the Chicago Blackhawks website, and continued to occasionally emcee Blackhawks events.
 In 2011, Coppock launched DailyCoppock.com with business partner Michael Romano.
-DailyCoppock.com features Coppock's video blogs, Coppock's magazine-style video interviews with sports headliners, and Coppock's written blogs on sports and culture.
+DailyCoppock.com featured Coppock's video blogs, Coppock's magazine-style video interviews with sports headliners, and Coppock's written blogs on sports and culture.
 In 2013, Coppock was named the recipient of the "Jack Brickhouse Lifetime Achievement Award" by the Chicago Sports Hall of Fame.
 Coppock is an occasional contributor to the "Rant and Rave" segment on FOX 32 Chicago (WFLD) with anchor Lou Canellis.
 In 2014, Coppock published his second book titled, Chet Coppock: Laying it on the Line, self-published.
 In 2015, Coppock published his third book titled Buffone: Monster of the Midway: My 50 Years with the Chicago Bears, published by Triumph Books.